That's What I Said: Fully-Controllable Talking Face Generation: Experiments

 \subsubsection{Comparison Methods.}

-We compare our method with several state-of-the-art talking face generation methods, which baselines are currently available. \textbf{Wav2Lip}~\cite{prajwal2020lip} employs pre-trained SyncNet as a lip-sync discriminator to generate well-synchronised mouth region of the source image. \textbf{MakeItTalk}~\cite{zhou2020makelttalk} predicts landmarks through 3D face models and generates both lip movements and head motions simultaneously driven by audio. \textbf{Audio2Head}~\cite{wang2021audio2head} generates head motions by utilising a keypoint-based dense motion field driven by audio. \textbf{PC-AVS}~\cite{zhou2021pose} is a pose-controllable talking face generation model that generates head poses based on driving videos.
+We compare our method with several state-of-the-art talking face synthesis methods, which are publicly available. \textbf{Wav2Lip}~\cite{prajwal2020lip} employs pre-trained SyncNet as a lip-sync discriminator to generate well-synchronised mouth region of the source image. \textbf{MakeItTalk}~\cite{zhou2020makelttalk} predicts landmarks through 3D face models and generates both lip movements and head motions simultaneously driven by audio. \textbf{Audio2Head}~\cite{wang2021audio2head} generates head motions by utilising a keypoint-based dense motion field driven by audio. \textbf{PC-AVS}~\cite{zhou2021pose} is a pose-controllable talking face generation model that controls head poses with driving videos.